blvanderwalt/NIS-Project/README.md

 To Start Server --> java Server
 To Start Client --> java Client [ip]
 (ip is optional - used if run on separate devices)
+--- These commands are done assuming bouncycastle is linked to the runtime,
+    that the files have been compiled in the same folder, and that they are being done in a console in the src files.
+    -> use makefile for easier usage

 To send messages, type the message on either client side and press enter.
 /quit to quit client